 On our recent fall California road trip we had the opportunity to witness some of the most scenic vistas in the US along the Pacific Coast Highway in Monterey County.
 We had done plenty of homework planning (check out more of our planning process here) our route and we found that the Monterey section of the PCH was known to be one of the prettiest, so we didn't want to miss out!

-Not long into our journey we started to spot gorgeous cliffs feeding into the Pacific Ocean with waves crashing along the edges providing breathtaking sights for the majority of our drive to Monterrey.
+Not long into our journey we started to spot gorgeous cliffs feeding into the Pacific Ocean with waves crashing along the edges providing breathtaking sights for the majority of our drive to Monterey.

 How to get There

-Monterey has a regional airport conveniently located approximately ten minutes from downtown Monterey, 15 minutes from Carmel-by-the-sea, 25 minutes from Salinas and 45 minutes from the heart of Big Sur.
-You can also fly into larger airports such as San Francisco and Los Angeles, as well as San Jose.
+Monterey has a regional airport conveniently located approximately 10 minutes from downtown Monterey, 15 minutes from Carmel-by-the-sea, 25 minutes from Salinas and 45 minutes from the heart of Big Sur.
+The most cost effective option though is to fly into the bigger airports like Los Angeles, San Francisco, and San Jose (for the hands-down best pricing comparison be sure to check Skyscanner).
 From these larger airports you can rent a car (see below) and drive into Monterey County.

 From select larger airports, such as San Francisco International, you can potentially take shuttles such as the Monterey Airbus.

 Another option is to take a Greyhound Bus to Monterey via areas such as Salinas.